alistair7/boxcutter/README.md

 # boxcutter
-ISO BMFF file dissecter, with some specialized features for JPEG XL
+ISO BMFF file dissecter, with some specialized features for JPEG XL.

+WIP...